Madeleine Clays has been a public school teacher in the U.S. for twenty years. She is passionate about education.

 They may be problems for the school system, but they are not intrinsic problems in the children.

 Many of these kids are slower processors, have alternative learning styles, or happen to be very high energy.
 These are only problems because they interfere with how the public school system operates.

 Public education has little tolerance for individual differences among students.
-If kids don’t fit the mold, meaning they don’t learn or progress academically at the expected rate for their grade level, they are almost without exception marginalized by ending up in a “special” class.
+If kids don’t fit the mold, meaning they don’t behave, learn, or progress academically as expected for their grade level, they are almost without exception marginalized by ending up in a “special” class.

 Our cookie cutter public education system brands kids with labels that imply they are in some way deficient or below par.
 We essentially tell them there is something innately wrong with them.
 They are not “normal” and thereby need to be slapped with a “special” label.
 This inevitably impacts their self-confidence and self-image.

 Many English language learners end up qualifying for special education services when, in many cases, they simply need more time to learn the English language!

 Who is Gifted?

-The “gifted” or “gifted and talented” program poses another dilemma in our brilliant educational system.
+The “gifted” or “gifted and talented” program poses another cause for concern in our educational system.
 These programs are for students who are supposedly more intelligent and more capable than our “average” students.

 In most cases, students in this program come from affluent homes and their parents pushed for their kids to qualify.

 The very name "gifted and talented" implies that students who aren’t in this program don’t have gifts or talents.
-It implies that those in the program are special and those who aren’t in the program are ordinary.
+It sends the message that those in the "gifted program" are special and those who aren’t in the program are ordinary.

 - Allow for learning differences among students.
 Rather than slapping a label on them, offer a variety of classes for reading and math support to students who need it.